 Curfew & Rooming

 A good night’s sleep is essential to health, and an in-room curfew will be set at the discretion of staff.
-Hotel rooms are assigned on a single-gender basis, and participants of the opposite sex are not allowed in the same room at any time.
+Hotel rooms are assigned on a single-gender basis, and participants of the opposite gender are not allowed in the same room at any time.

 Drugs & Alcohol